 If you visit Brixham you can hardly miss The Golden Hind.
 A replica of Sir Francis Drake’s famous boat has been a feature of Brixham Harbour since 1964.
-For a small entrance fee you can have a tour of this boat, and if you’re feeling brave you can step out on the infamous walk-the-plank!
+For a small entrance fee you can have a tour of the boat and if you’re feeling brave you can step out on the infamous walk-the-plank!

-For fish and chips a family favourite is Rockfish.
-This shabby chic restaurant has a great atmosphere.
-The tables are lined with large maps, which children are encouraged to draw over with crayons.
-The food is fantastic, I’ve enjoyed traditional cod and chips, but I’ve also had Red Gurnard and Scallops.
-One of the noticeable things about Rockfish is the quality of the free kids-packs, with card games and plastic wallets.
-But the best thing is that, from its location overlooking the harbour, you can see the boats arrive with tomorrow’s lunch.
+For fish and chips, a family favourite is Rockfish.
+The food is fantastic, I’ve enjoyed traditional cod and chips, and the Red Gurnard and Scallops.
+The best thing is that it overlooks the harbour so you can see the boats arrive with tomorrow’s lunch.

 A real local’s favourite is Verna’s Pepper Shack where you can sit, surrounded by Verna’s own carnival costumes, with a fine view of the harbour, eating fantastic home-cooked Jamaican cuisine.

 My favourite Bistro pub is the Old Market House.
-This is a great place for a hot or cold drinks.
+This is a great place for a hot or cold drink.
 It has an excellent menu with a lot of great seafood.

 Brixham has a laid-back charm which keeps visitors returning year after year.
 Many fill their days with outdoor adventures and long walks, while others just like to sit back and enjoy the atmosphere of this colourful harbour town.
 The joy of Brixham is that it caters for both these groups of holidaymakers, making it truly one of the jewels of South Devon.